Amirhossein-Rajabpour/Movies-Database/README.md

 # Movies Database
 This project is a movie database for our Internet Engineering course instructed by [Parham Alvani](https://github.com/1995parham).
-It was mainly about managing access management.
+It was mainly about access management.
 There are 3 types of users.
 * **Admins**: they have the following accesses:
   * Add a new movie
   * Edit a movie